alaugks/spring-messagesource-xliff/docs/README-Parent-MessageSource.md

 # Parent MessageSource

 A `MessageSource` can delegate to a **parent** `MessageSource`.
 When a code cannot be resolved in the primary source, the lookup falls back to the parent.
-This lets you combine the XLIFF translations with another source (for example a `ResourceBundleMessageSource`) and decide which one is asked first.
+This combines the XLIFF translations with another source, for example a `ResourceBundleMessageSource`.
+You decide which source is asked first.

 This works in **either order**:

-1. [XLIFF first, other source as fallback](#1-xliff-first-other-source-as-fallback) — the XLIFF `MessageSource` is primary and delegates to the other source.
+1. [XLIFF first, other source as fallback](#1-xliff-first-other-source-as-fallback).
+The XLIFF `MessageSource` is primary and delegates to the other source.
-2. [Other source first, XLIFF as fallback](#2-other-source-first-xliff-as-fallback) — the other source is primary and delegates to the XLIFF `MessageSource`.
+2. [Other source first, XLIFF as fallback](#2-other-source-first-xliff-as-fallback).
+The other source is primary and delegates to the XLIFF `MessageSource`.

 See the main [README](../README.md) for keys, filenames and the full `MessageSource` configuration.